galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > <comment-title>A note on data quality</comment-title>
 > We suggest at least 30✕ PacBio HiFi coverage and 30✕ Hi-C coverage per haplotype (parental genome); and up to 60✕ coverage to accurately assemble highly repetitive regions.
 {: .comment}
 This training has been organized into four main sections: genome profile analysis, assembly of {HiFi} reads with hifiasm, scaffolding with Bionano optical maps, and scaffolding with {Hi-C} data.
-Additionally, the **assembly with hifiasm** section has two possible paths in this tutorial: solo contigging or solo w/HiC contigging.
+Additionally, the **assembly with hifiasm** section has two possible paths in this tutorial: solo contiging or solo w/HiC contiging.

 Throughout this tutorial, there will be **detail boxes** with additional background information on the science behind the sequencing technologies and software we use in the pipeline.
 These boxes are minimized by default, but please expand them to learn more about the data we utilize in this pipeline.